apecloud/kubeblocks/docs/api_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

   namespace: default
   generateName: etcd
   annotations:
-    # optional：You can use this annotation to explictly specify the cluster where the current instance should be distributed
+    # optional：You can use this annotation to explicitly specify the cluster where the current instance should be distributed
     apps.kubeblocks.io/multi-cluster-placement: "k8s-1,k8s-2,k8s-3"
 spec:
   terminationPolicy: WipeOut